Tips for the New Collector of Japanese Prints

 * Some prints were originally printed with margins and others were not.† If a margin was originally present, it adds to the value of the print.† A print that has a margin, but was originally printed without a margin is a reproduction.

-* Many prints were at one time bound into a book.† Such prints have small holes in a line along one edge.† Although the holes are undesirable, such prints often have the best-preserved color.
+* Many prints were at one time bound into books.† Such prints have small holes in a line along one edge.† Although the holes are undesirable, such prints often have the best-preserved colors.

 * Areas that appear to be printed in brown ink are often oxidized purple ink.